afsalthaj/supaku-sukara/src/main/scala/com/thaj/functionalprogramming/exercises/part2/ParallelComputation/ChoosingDataTypes.md

   }
 ```

-We solved two problems here: We explicity told the program that the two computations given to map2 should
+We solved two problems here: We explicitly told the program that the two computations given to map2 should
 execute in separate logical thread.
 We could also combine two parallel computations.

 Based on the above program, making unit lazy doesn't give any advantage.
 Hence, let us define a strict unit function.